 Following the on-screen instructions, you'll be asked to take and upload photos using your phone of your exam environment, yourself and your ID.

-Once you have completed this process you should place your mobile phone on silent and out of arm's reach.
+Once you have completed this process you should put your phone on silent before placing it out of arm's reach.

 It is important that you do not use your mobile phone for any other purpose during the exam.
 Taking photos of your screen or making calls during the exam is strictly prohibited under any circumstance and will be treated as student misconduct.